Should I root my Android phone

 Automated tasks also suffer from it, because without proper permission, they will not even be started.

-Periodically having dialogs asking for permissions degrades the usability of the application, and the author of the prorgram cannot do anything about it.
-For example, taking a quick picture (the app needs access to the camera) or answering a call (the app needs access to the microphone) might be actions we do not do daily, but want to do them quickly; even losing a couple of seconds can be critical.
+Periodically having dialogs asking for permissions degrades the usability of the application, and the author of the program cannot do anything about it.
+For example, taking a quick picture (the app needs access to the camera) or answering a call (the app needs access to the microphone) might be actions we do not do daily but want to do quickly; even losing a couple of seconds can be critical.

-Even worse, for certain applications, I have not granted some permissions, and they periodically ask me to change the setting (which is very annoying, but another issue).
-With Android 12, you are expected to periodically give permissions to applications, even those you have already granted; and thus it becomes much easier to give by accident some permissions you did not want to.
+But there is an even worse scenario.
+I have not granted some permissions to some applications, and they periodically ask me to change the settings (which is very annoying, but another issue).
+Since with Android 12, you are expected to periodically give permissions to applications, even those you have already granted, it becomes much easier to give by accident some permissions you did not want to.

 Done.
-This will change the setting for all listed applications, at once!
+This will change the settings for all listed applications.
+At once!

 Do you want to share your opinion?
 Or is there an error, some parts that are not clear enough?